SudeshnaPathak/master-spring-and-spring-boot/13-full-stack/01-FRONTEND/todo-app/README.md

 4. JSX expressions must have only one parent element.
 JSX allows only one top-level tag to be returned from a component.
 5. Babel transpiler converts JSX to plain JavaScript before executing it in the browser.

+## React Dev Tools
+You can install React Developer Tools as a browser extension for Chrome, Firefox or Edge.
+It allows you to inspect the React component hierarchy of how they are rendered, view component props, state, source file, and debug React applications more effectively.

+## HTML vs React DOM Manipulation:

+### HTML
+In HTML, A HTML page is represented as a DOM (Document Object Model) tree structure.
+Each element in HTML is a node in the DOM.
+We need to update the DOM to update in the UI.
+But updating the DOM is an expensive operation.

+### React
+React uses a Virtual DOM(kept in memory) which is a lightweight copy of the actual DOM.
+When the state of a component changes, React updates the Virtual DOM first.
+It then compares the updated Virtual DOM with the previous version of the Virtual DOM to find out what has changed.
+Finally, it updates only those parts of the actual DOM that have changed.
+This process is called Reconciliation and it makes React very efficient.We are not directly manipulating the DOM, instead we are updating the state and React identifies the changes and updates the DOM accordingly.

 ## Learn More